 Pilots with diabetes controlled with diet and exercise alone are eligible for medical certification without requiring a Special Issuance Authorization.
 They must demonstrate adequate control of their diabetes and the absence of any complications.
 Regular reports from their treating physicians are required with each FAA medical application.
 The AME may issue a certificate if the pilot is otherwise qualified.

-As noted previously, the FAA also allows use of metformin for pre-diabetes with HbA1c less than 6.5 to be cleared by the AME without need for Special Issuance.
+As noted previously, the FAA also allows use of metformin, liraglutide, or semaglutide for weight loss and for pre-diabetes with HbA1c less than 6.5% to be cleared by the AME without need for Special Issuance.

 Special Issuance Authorizations with Oral Medications